Types of myeloma

 There are 5 types of heavy chain, referred to by the letters A, D, E, G and M.

 There is also a type of myeloma called light chain myeloma, or Bence Jones myeloma.
 This is when the myeloma cells make too many light chains.
 This type of myeloma does not make an abnormal immunoglobulin.
-The light chains can be detected in a blood or urine test.
+The light chains can be found in a blood or urine test.

 Plasma cell conditions related to myeloma